-But, if you perform administrative tasks through Control Panel by signing in to your Windows, you might be interested in running it as an administrator.
+If you perform administrative tasks through Control Panel by signing in to Windows, you might want to run it as an administrator.

 How to run Control Panel as Administrator in Windows 10/8/7?